Henry Hallett Dale: Awards and honours

 Dale was elected a Fellow of the Royal Society (FRS) in 1914.
 In 1926, he was awarded the Cameron Prize for Therapeutics of the University of Edinburgh.
+He was elected to the American Academy of Arts and Sciences in 1927, the American Philosophical Society in 1939, and the United States National Academy of Sciences in 1940.
 He was knighted in 1932, receiving the Knight Grand Cross of the Order of the British Empire in 1943 and the Order of Merit in 1944.
 He served as president of the Royal Society from 1940 to 1945 and president of the Royal Society of Medicine from 1948 to 1950.
 The Sir Henry Dale Fellowships of the Wellcome Trust are named in his honour and the Society for Endocrinology awards the Dale Medal annually in his honour.

 Personal life

 In 1904, Dale had married his first cousin Ellen Harriett Hallett and had a son and two daughters.
-One of their daughters, Alison Sarah Dale, married Alexander R. Todd, who won the Nobel Prize and served as President of the Royal Society from 1940 to 1945.
+One of their daughters, Alison Sarah Dale, married Alexander R. Todd, who won the 1957 Nobel Prize in Chemistry and served as President of the Royal Society from 1975 to 1980.
 The Dales lived at Mount Vernon House from 1919 to 1942.

 Dales's residency at the house is marked by a Greater London Council blue plaque erected in 1981 on the garden wall of the house.